luontola/web-intro/databases.md

 ## Keep comments in a database

-The commenting feature is now working nicely and the code is easy to change, but when you restart the server (try it), all the comments will be lost.
+The commenting feature is now working nicely and the code is easy to change, but when you restart the web server, all the comments will be lost.
 To keep the data safe and the code maintainable, a database is needed.

-We will use the [SQLite](https://www.sqlite.org/) database, the [DataMapper](http://datamapper.org/) library for accessing SQLite in Ruby, and [DB Browser for SQLite](http://sqlitebrowser.org/) as a UI for seeing inside the database.
+We will use the [SQLite](https://www.sqlite.org/) database, the [DataMapper](http://datamapper.org/) library for accessing SQLite in Ruby, and [DB Browser for SQLite](http://sqlitebrowser.org/) as a GUI for seeing inside the database.
 If you haven't yet installed them, go through the [installation guide](/install/) and then come then back here.

 ### Create a database for comments

 Add the following code to the beginning of your application.
 It will create a `my-database.db` file where all your data will be saved.
-In that file it will create a *table* for storing the comments as *rows*.
-The table will have four *columns* (id, name, comment and date).
+Inside the database it will create a *table* for storing the comments as *rows*.
+The table will have five *columns* (id, picture, author, message and added).

 ```ruby
 require 'data_mapper'